 There are three major conclusions that you should draw from this lesson:

 - Under no circumstances should you deposit more funds in the account if you see that the position is likely to be closed by a margin call.
 In 99% of cases, if the price is already approaching the margin call, your transaction is doomed to fail and replenishing the account to extend your position will only increase your losses.
-Let the transaction close, take a breath, analyze the strategy in a calm manner, and open a new trading account or replenish the current one.
+Let the transaction close, take a breath, calmly analyze the strategy, and open a new trading account or replenish the current one.

 Trust me, every trader has been margin called and it should just be taken as a part of the learning process.
 The most appropriate thing to do in this situation is to calm down and start with a blank sheet.